 Although this preferential treatment is not extended to all international productions, the 30% incentive is still a major draw — as is the speed with which it is delivered.
 The report on costs is audited within 30 days of the submission and the payment is made up to 10 days thereafter.

-Peeter Rebane’s Cold War thriller Firebird shot in Estonia in 2018.
+Peeter Rebane’s Cold War thriller Firebird shot in Estonia pre-pandemic.
 “The incentive was one of the pivotal points for us shooting in Estonia, but we were also drawn to the locations.
 We shot in more than 40 places across the country,” says producer Brigita Rozenbrika of US-UK firm The Factory.
 The film is a co-production with the UK’s No Reservations Entertainment.

 Tallinn’s well-preserved mix of medieval locations coupled with Soviet-era monumental architecture proved particularly useful as a backdrop.
 The film split its time between the capital and the countryside and filming proved straightforward.

 Much like with accessing the incentive, securing permits is usually quick and easy, thanks partly to the fact “we are obsessed with technology and e-everything.
 Most things can be sorted online and red tape is minimal,” says Nele Paves, film commissioner at the Estonian Film Institute.

 The cast and crew of Firebird came from 13 different countries, but the majority of heads of department and crew were local.
 “They did a fantastic job, especially the older generation of filmmakers who have a thorough schooling from the Soviet film industry times, making them very reliable and able to solve the toughest of situations efficiently,” says director Rebane.